tankywoo/simiki.org/content/docs/usage.md

 	# Auto update and generate html pages if there is change
 	$ simiki p -w

-    # Check and update builtin scripts and themes after upgrade Simiki (such as fabfile.py and simple theme)
+    # Check and update builtin scripts and themes after upgrade Simiki (such as fabfile.py and simple2 theme)
     $ simiki update

 The content directory watcher is base on [watchdog](https://github.com/gorakhargosh/watchdog), there are some dependencies and caveats with different platforms, more details are given in [watchdog installation](https://pythonhosted.org/watchdog/installation.html)